Kathari-Hima-Kishore/event-management-system-with-firebase/readme.md

 3.  **Approve the Admin**: Log in with your Developer account, go to the Dev Dashboard, and approve the pending Admin account.
 4.  **Create Events**: Log in with the now-approved Admin account.
 From the Admin Dashboard, create new events.
 5.  **Enroll in Events**: Register a standard "User" account or visit `/public-events` to view and enroll in the events created by the Admin.

-## Deployment

-This project is configured for one-click deployment on **Render**.

-1. Fork this repository to your own GitHub account.
-2. On the [Render Dashboard](https://dashboard.render.com/), create a new "Web Service".
-3. Connect your forked GitHub repository.
-4. Render will automatically detect the `render.yaml` file and configure the service settings.
-5. Go to the **Environment** tab for your new service and add all the environment variables from your local `.env` file.
-    - **Important**: When pasting the `FIREBASE_PRIVATE_KEY`, ensure it is treated as a single line with `\n` characters preserved, as the application code is set up to handle this format.
-6. Click **Create Web Service**.
-Render will build and deploy your application.